ramanatmv/Vita_web/README.md

 VitaInspire is a groundbreaking social impact initiative that bridges two critical gaps:
 - **Talent Gap**: Providing AI career pathways for underserved youth
-- **Technology Gap**: Delivering enterprise-grade AI solutions to NGOs at no cost
+- **Technology Gap**: Delivering enterprise-grade AI solutions to NGOs/Social Enterprises at no cost

 ## 🎯 Mission